About

 History of the Guernsey Eisteddfod

-For more than a century, the Guernsey Eisteddfod has celebrated creativity, performance, and community spirit — inspiring generations of islanders to share their love of the arts.
+For over a century, the Guernsey Eisteddfod has played a vital role in celebrating creativity, performance, and community spirit — inspiring generations of islanders to share their love of the arts.

 Origins and Early Years

-The Society had been formed in the years leading up to that first Festival, inspired by the Welsh Eisteddfod tradition — a cultural gathering meaning “a sitting together”, where people celebrate music, poetry, and performance.
-The founders’ vision was to create an annual event that encouraged artistic expression and brought the community together through creativity.
+The Guernsey Eisteddfod Society was formed in 1921, inspired by the Welsh Eisteddfod tradition — a cultural gathering meaning “a sitting together”, where people come together to celebrate music, poetry, and performance.

-• In 1928, the French Section was introduced, reflecting Guernsey’s linguistic and cultural ties with France.
+• In 1928, the French Section was introduced, reflecting the island’s linguistic and cultural heritage.

-• Over time, new sections were added — including Guernesiais, Art, Photography, and Shorthand — showcasing the diversity of local talent.
+• Additional sections were added over time, including Guernesiais, Art, Photography, and Shorthand, broadening the Festival’s creative reach.

 A Festival for All

-Run entirely by volunteers, the Eisteddfod has always embodied community spirit.
-Each section is supported by dedicated committees who work year-round to organise events, liaise with schools and teachers, and welcome visiting adjudicators.
+Run entirely by volunteers, the Eisteddfod has always been rooted in community spirit.
+Each section is organised by dedicated committees who work throughout the year to support entrants, schools, teachers, and visiting adjudicators.

 A New Chapter

-In October 2023, the organisation transitioned from the Guernsey Eisteddfod Society to Eisteddfod Guernsey LBG, becoming a limited-by-guarantee charity.
-This change strengthened governance and ensured sustainability for future generations.
+In October 2023, the organisation formally became Eisteddfod Guernsey LBG, transitioning from the Guernsey Eisteddfod Society to a limited-by-guarantee charity.
+This step strengthened governance and ensured the long-term sustainability of the Festival.

-Alongside the new structure came a rebrand and refreshed visual identity, a new website, and plans to modernise operations.
-The move paved the way for new initiatives, including the introduction of online entry forms — trialled for selected sections in 2025 and rolled out across all sections in 2026.
+The transition was accompanied by a refreshed brand identity, a new website, and a commitment to modernising operations.
+As part of this evolution, online entry forms were introduced — piloted for selected sections in 2025 and rolled out across all sections in 2026.

 Looking Ahead